-- If you are a state employee, the maximum health insurance credit is \$120 per month or \$4 per year of total service credit per month, whichever is higher. - If you are a teacher or administrative school employee, the maximum health insurance credit is either (a) \$4 multiplied by twice the amount of your service credit per month or (b) \$4 multiplied by the amount of service you would have earned had you remained an active employee until age 60 per month, whichever is less. - If you are a political subdivision employee and your employer participates in the health insurance credit program, you are eligible for a maximum credit of \$45 per month.
+- If you retire on disability as a teacher or school administrator, the maximum health insurance credit is either (a) \$4 multiplied by twice the amount of your creditable service per month or (b) \$4 multiplied by the amount of service you would have earned had you remained an active employee until age 60 per month, whichever is less. - If you retire on disability as a political subdivision employee and your employer participates in the health insurance credit program, the maximum health insurance credit is \$45 per month.